deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16268/index.md

 ![](figures/figures_5_0.png)

-> 🔼 This figure illustrates the constrained tree memory structure and uncertainty handling mechanism used in SAM2Long for long-term video object segmentation.
+> 🔼 Figure 2 illustrates the constrained tree memory structure and its uncertainty handling mechanism in SAM2Long, showing how multiple memory pathways are maintained and how mask candidates are selected at each time step based on cumulative scores and occlusion uncertainty.
 > <details>
 > <summary>read the caption</summary>
 > Figure 2: (a) The pipeline of constrained memory tree: At each time step t, we maintain multiple memory pathways, each containing a memory bank and a cumulative score Sp[t].
 The input frame is processed through the mask decoder conditioned on the memory bank, generating three mask candidates for each pathway.
-The candidates with the highest updated cumulative scores Sp,k[t] are carried forward to the next time step. (b) Mask selection with uncertainty handling: When the maximum absolute occlusion score exceeds the threshold δconf (Certain), the high-scoring mask is selected.
+The candidates with the highest updated cumulative scores Sp,k[t] are carried forward to the next time step. (b) Mask selection with uncertainty handling: When the maximum absolute occlusion score exceeds the threshold  conf (Certain), the high-scoring mask is selected.
 Otherwise (Uncertain), distinct mask candidates are picked to avoid incorrect convergence.
 > </details>

 ![](figures/figures_11_0.png)

-> 🔼 Figure 3 presents a qualitative comparison of SAM2 and SAM2Long's video object segmentation performance, highlighting SAM2Long's improved accuracy and robustness in handling occlusions and reappearing objects.
+> 🔼 Figure 3 presents a qualitative comparison of SAM2 and SAM2Long's performance on several video sequences, highlighting SAM2Long's improved accuracy and robustness in handling occlusions and object reappearances.
 > <details>
 > <summary>read the caption</summary>
 > Figure 3: Qualitative comparison between SAM 2 and SAM2Long, with GT (Ground Truth) provided for reference.
 A blue box is used to highlight incorrectly segmented objects, while a red box indicates missing objects.
 Best viewed when zoomed in.